How To Celebrate Valentine’s Day When You’re in a New(ish) Relationship Without Making it Weird

 Make other plans for Valentine's Day instead.

 Avoid the conflict altogether by doing something else on Valentine's Day, and no, I don't mean by going on a date with someone new.
-I'm thinking something more along the lines of planning to hang out (virtually or in a small group) with your friends instead.
+I'm thinking something more along the lines of planning to hang out with your friends instead.

-Making alternative plans eases the pressure of what to do on Valentine's Day quickly with your new partner.
+Making alternative plans eases the pressure of what to do on Valentine's Day with a new partner.
 Even if the question comes up and one or both of you don't feel ready to share the day, you can't meet up anyway because you're already busy.
-Who knows, that new boo of yours — or you — may have a change of heart tomorrow.
+Who knows, that may be enough for that new boo of yours to have a change of heart.